 The reason why ‘Wait’ was unused for Help! is unclear.
 It’s possible that it was omitted in favour of ‘Dizzy Miss Lizzy’, which had been recorded specifically for the North American market, when The Beatles decided that the Help! album required a suitably rousing finale.

 When the group found themselves needing a fourteenth song for Rubber Soul, they added extra percussion, vocals and guitar to make it sound more like a late-1965 Beatles recording.

 In the studio

-The Beatles recorded four takes of Wait on 17 June 1965, only the last of which was complete.
-They recorded guitars, drums and bass, along with the lead vocals, shared by Lennon and McCartney.
+The Beatles recorded four takes of ‘Wait’ on 17 June 1965, only the last of which was complete.
+They recorded guitars, drums and bass, along with the lead vocals, shared by John Lennon and Paul McCartney.